Dublin Broadstone railway station: Beginnings

 With Galway projected to become the main port for transatlantic passenger traffic between Europe and North America, the MGWR successfully competed with its rival the Great Southern and Western Railway to reach it first in August 1851.
 A special fourth class was introduced by the MGWR for poor migrants from the west going to Britain for work.
 The line, which branched out to serve Athboy, Kingscourt, Cavan, Sligo, Ballina, Westport, Achill and Clifden, was also used to transport large numbers of cattle.

 It was about this time that the majority of the houses in the area were constructed as dwellings for workers on the railway.
 Most of the houses were built by the Artisan's Dwelling Company, which built many similar estates in Dublin and elsewhere, and houses of this type are now frequently described as Artisan cottages, regardless of their origin.

 In 1856, Broadstone Garage was the site of the murder of station clerk George Little.
 His body was discovered in his locked office on Friday 14 November 1856, when he didn't check in for work.
-The story of the murder and the subsequent trial are told in the novel, The Dublin Railway Murder, which was published in 2021.

 Joseph Howley, a member of the Irish Volunteers in Galway, was shot dead by a special unit of the RIC known as the Igoe Gang at the station on 4 December 1920 during the Irish War of Independence.